Puchaczov/Musoq/README.md

 ## Please, be aware of

-As the language looks like sql, it doesn't mean it is SQL compliant.
+As the language looks like sql, it doesn't mean it is fully SQL compliant.
 It uses SQL syntax and repeats some of it's behaviour hoverwer, some differences may appear.
 It will also implement some experimental syntax and behaviours that are not used by database engines.

 Hopefully, I will list the incompatibilities here: